Trolley problem: Applicability in legal reasoning

 The trolley problem has been widely discussed in legal theory as a means of exploring how law distinguishes between intentional harm, omission, and necessity.
 In criminal law, the scenario illustrates the tension between utilitarian and deontological approaches to culpability: while a utilitarian might justify diverting the trolley to minimise deaths, legal systems often treat deliberate killing as impermissible regardless of the net outcome.
 This distinction reflects the act–omission doctrine, under which a failure to prevent harm is generally less blameworthy than actively causing it.

 In English common law, courts have traditionally rejected the defence of necessity in cases involving the deliberate taking of life, even where doing so would save others.
 The leading precedent is R v Dudley and Stephens (1884), in which shipwrecked sailors were convicted of murder after killing a cabin boy to survive.
 The decision is often cited as a legal analogue to the trolley problem, emphasising that moral calculations of greater good do not justify intentional killing under the law.

 In tort law and regulatory policy, however, trolley-like reasoning appears in cost–benefit analyses where harm is balanced against risk reduction—such as in product design, environmental regulation, or accident prevention.
 The U.S. decision in United States v.
 Carroll Towing Co.
 (1947) articulated a formula weighing the burden of precautions (B) against the probability (P) and gravity (L) of potential harm (B < PL), effectively institutionalizing a utilitarian calculus within negligence law.

+More recent legal discussions have introduced the Trolley Problem into the legal regulatory framework for autonomous vehicles.
+As autonomous driving technology advances, legal scholars have begun to focus on how vehicle decisions in unavoidable collision scenarios are coded, and the potential legal liabilities that such coding may trigger.